In a cultural landscape filled with endless pundits and talking heads, Fran Lebowitz stands out as one of our most

 Lebowitz worked odd jobs, such as taxi driving, belt peddling, and apartment cleaning (“with a small specialty in Venetian blinds”), before being hired by Andy Warhol as a columnist for Interview.
 That was followed by a stint at Mademoiselle.
 Her first book, a collection of essays titled Metropolitan Life, was a bestseller, as was a second collection, Social Studies.
 By turns ironic, facetious, deadpan, sarcastic, wry, wisecracking, and waggish, Lebowitz’s prose is wickedly entertaining.
-Her two books are collected in the Fran Lebowitz Reader, with a new preface by the author.
+Her two books are collected in The Fran Lebowitz Reader, with a new preface by the author.
 The Fran Lebowitz Reader has been published in nine languages including French, Korean, Russian, Spanish, and Turkish.
 In 2021 it was published for the first time in the United Kingdom and became a bestseller.
 Lebowitz is also the author of the children’s book, Mr. Chas and Lisa Sue Meet the Pandas.

 Between 2001 to 2007, Lebowitz had a recurring role as Judge Janice Goldberg on the television drama Law & Order.
 She also had a part in the Martin Scorsese-directed film, The Wolf of Wall Street (2013).
 A raconteur if ever there was one, Lebowitz has long been a regular on various talk shows including those hosted by Jimmy Fallon, Conan O'Brien, and Bill Maher.
 In an interview with the Paris Review, Lebowitz said “I’m not a nervous person.
 I’m not afraid to be on TV.
 I’m only afraid when I write.
 When I’m at my desk I feel like most people would feel if they went on TV.”